richameher/online-cv/README.md

 **Machine Learning Engineer** @ [phData Inc](https://www.phdata.io/) MN, USA  _(Feb 2019 - Aug 2020)_
 * Built data pipelines and led my team through best git practices
-* Coded and Debugged statistical methods available in traditional software systems <br> and led the client team to migrate the analytics to cloud.
+* Coded and Debugged statistical methods available in traditional software systems and led the client team to migrate the analytics to cloud.
-* Worked closely with data scientists to build and translate Teradata SQL queries <br>
-to Hive Queries on HealthCare Data.
+* Worked closely with data scientists to build and translate Teradata SQL queries to Hive Queries on HealthCare Data.
 * Created Machine learning related technical content

 **Data Engineer** @ [phData Inc](https://www.phdata.io/) MN, USA _(Apr 2017 - Feb 2019)_
-* Worked extensively on migrating data in relational database systems such as Oracle,<br>
-SAP HANA to Hadoop using services such as Spark, Kafka, CDC and Sqoop
+* Worked extensively on migrating data in relational database systems such as Oracle, SAP HANA to Hadoop using services such as Spark, Kafka, CDC and Sqoop
-* Built scripts and dashboards to automate the migration processes and run the data <br>
- migration with as little human guidance as possible
+* Built scripts and dashboards to automate the migration processes and run the data migration with as little human guidance as possible
-* Worked closely with product owners to collect the requirements for financial and <br>
- company centric data reports and built those reports using HiveQL or Impala.
+* Worked closely with product owners to collect the requirements for financial and company centric data reports and built those reports using HiveQL or Impala.
-* Cntributed to companys internal products such as pipewrench - an automated tool <br>
-to create migration scripts
+* Cntributed to companys internal products such as pipewrench - an automated tool to create migration scripts